Pacific Red Snapper, Lutjanus peru

 The Pacific Red Snapper has an oval body with an overall uniform reddish-pink-silvery sheen.
 They have a large mouth that is protractile (capable of being extended forward).
 The anal fin has three spines and eight rays and is pointed; the caudal fin is concave; and, the dorsal fin has ten spines, is continuous and rounded at its terminal end.
 They have oblique scale rows above the lateral line.
 Juveniles have a dark spot under the rear of the dorsal fin.

 The Pacific Red Snapper is found over rocky bottoms, close to caves and crevices at depths up to 300 feet, with the depth limit established by a series of fairly large (76 cm, 30 inches) fish that I caught in November 2013 over sand bottom in the San José River basin.
 They reach a maximum length of 99.2 cm (39 inches) and 17 pounds, 7 oz (the current I.G.F.A. world record, with the fish being caught off the Uncle Sam Bank, Baja California Sur in 2001).
 I believe that a new world record is accessible in the waters adjacent to the greater Los Cabos area; I have seen a picture of such a fish but unfortunately it was not measured or retained.
+I have included a Pacific Red Snapper Weight From Length Conversion Table in this Website that allows the accurate determination of a fishes weight and a return to the ocean unharmed to live another day.
 They feed on crabs, mollusks, octopuses, shrimp, and small fish.
 The Pacific Red Snapper is found from Magdalena Bay south along the west coast of Baja, in the southern three-fourths of the Sea of Cortez and along the coast of the mainland south to Guatemala; they are also present around most of the oceanic islands.

 The Red Snapper is most likely confused with the Colorado Snapper, Lutjanus colorado (dark red coloration), the Spotted Rose Snapper, Lutjanus guttatus (anal fin rounded, yellow anal, pectoral, and pelvic fins, large dark spot under the rear of the dorsal fin). and the Whipper Snapper, Lutjanus jordani (anal fin rounded with nine rays and horizontal scale rows above the lateral line).